 They will also do a scan of the retina called optical coherence tomography (OCT) to look for swelling, which affects vision.

 They may do a test called fluorescein angiography.
 Yellow dye (called fluorescein) is injected into a vein, usually in your arm.
 The dye travels through your blood vessels.
 A special camera takes photos of your retina as the dye travels throughout the vessels.
 This test shows if any retinal blood vessels are blocked.

 Also, your blood sugar and cholesterol levels may be tested.

 People under the age of 40 with branch retinal vein occlusion (BRVO) may be tested to look for a problem with their blood clotting or thickening.

 With branch retinal vein occlusion (BRVO), vision usually worsens due to swelling of the macula.
 The main goal of treatment is to dry up the retina.
 In most cases, medication or laser help reduce fluid and swelling.

 Your ophthalmologist may also choose to treat your BRVO with medication injections in the eye.
 The medicine can help reduce the swelling of the macula.
 These injections are a type of medicine called “anti-VEGF.”
 They can improve vision in about 1 of 2 patients who take them.
-Injections need to be given regularly for one to two years for the benefit to last.
+Because swelling in the retina returns after medicine wears off, injections must be taken regularly for for the benefit to last..

 Your ophthalmologist may do a form of laser surgery called focal laser treatment.
 A laser is used to make tiny burns to areas around the macula.
 This helps stop fluid from leaking from the vessels.